survivejs/webpack-book/manuscript/appendices/01_searching_with_react.md

 ## Conclusion

 Beyond search, the approach is useful with routers too.
 As the user enters some route, you can load the dependencies the resulting view needs.
-Alternatively, you can start loading dependencies as the user scrolls a page and gets near parts with actual functionality. `import` provides a lot of power and allows you to keep your application lean.
+Alternately, you can start loading dependencies as the user scrolls a page and gets near parts with actual functionality. `import` provides a lot of power and allows you to keep your application lean.

 You can find a [full example](https://github.com/survivejs-demos/lunr-demo) showing how it all goes together with lunr, React, and webpack.
 The basic idea is the same, but there's more setup in place.